scalalandio/chimney/docs/docs/supported-transformations.md

     // Target
     //   a: java.lang.String - no accessor named a in source type Source
     //
-    // There are methods in Source that might be used as accessors for `a` fields in Target.
-Consider using `.enableMethodAccessors`.
+    // There are inherited definitions in Source that might be used as accessors for a (e.g. a), the constructor argument/setter in Target.
+Consider using .enableInheritedAccessors.
     //
     // Consult https://chimney.readthedocs.io for usage examples.
     ```